-This document was completed by: (student nam e, their role, and school team name) which is befo The purpose of this document is to assist the judge keep tractive the court from being tendered.
-Complete this document chrow.
-Ensure the document is sufficiently described to allow it to Mock Trial Run Sheet for more information. onologically as per the Exhibit No. Description of Document Submitted by P/D
+This document was completed by: (student nam e, their role, and school team name) Instructions : The purpose of this document is to assist the judge keep track of the evidence which is before the court from being tendered.
+Complete this document chronologically as per the columns below.
+Ensure the document is sufficiently described to allow it to be identified at a later time.
+See the Mock Trial Run Sheet for more information.
+Exhibit No. Description of Document Submitted by P/D